ZLi0111/ZLi0111/README.md

 - 👀 I’m interested in Java, Go, React
 - 🌱 I’m currently learning Java, Go, React
 - 💞️ I’m looking to collaborate on ...
-- 📫 My email would be zhengrongli1003@gmail.com
+- 📫 My email is zhengrongli1003@gmail.com

 <!---
 ZLi0111/ZLi0111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.